 A provisional licence is currently £34 online or £43 through the post.
-RED Driving School says that driving lessons cost on average £22.30 per hour and, according to the Driver and Vehicle Standards Agency (DVSA), the average number of hours required to pass is 47.
-In addition, the theory test costs £23 and the practical car test costs up to £75.
+According to the RAC driving lessons, on average, cost £25 - £30 per hour in the UK although this does depend on where you live.
+It also says the average number of hours required to pass is 45.
+As well as this, the theory test costs £23 and the practical car test the practical car test costs up to £75.

 2. Understand the driving test and learn the theory

 The test is split into two parts – a theory test and a practical test – so it’s important to learn what to expect in each.
-For example, the theory test involves both written and hazard perception (video) sections.
+The theory test involves both written and hazard perception (video) sections.

-"Take lots of mock tests and make sure you’re constantly passing them before you even consider applying to take a test," insists Ian McIntosh, CEO of RED Driving School.
+"Take lots of mock tests and make sure you’re constantly passing them before you even consider applying to take a test," says Ian McIntosh, CEO of RED Driving School.

 3. Taking an intensive course

-You may be tempted to go for an intensive course - a five-day course, for example.
+You may be tempted to go for an intensive course which often takes place over five days.
 While the DVSA has no statistics on pass rates for intensive course learners, Tim Shallcross, of the Institute for Advanced Motorists, believes that taking traditional lessons is the best approach as it gives learner drivers more time to prepare.